A $7.2 million project expanding the FM 1103 bridge over I-35 in Schertz starts the night of September 5 and will wrap up by spring 2019.

 What's being done

-The existing bridge has two lanes; the new
+The existing bridge has two lanes; the new bridge will have five plus turnarounds. |

 The new bridge will have five lanes with priority given to getting traffic off FM 1103 headed toward San Antonio.
 Two eastbound lanes will include one through lane and one optional lane.
 Three westbound lanes will include a left-only lane, an optional lane and a through lane getting traffic onto Hubertus Road (which is also growing...).
 Turnarounds will be built on each side of the new bridge.